carlos-eugenio/carlos-eugenio/README.md

 # Hi, I'm Carlos!

-Front end Developer focused on Node.js, React.JS and React Native.
+FullStack Software Developer focused on Node.js, React.JS and React Native.

 Lover of coding, finance, blockchain technology and the "cryptocurrencies world".